 Students continue to develop and refine their language skills through increased exposure to more advanced grammar and vocabulary.

-First grade continues to be a time of exponential growth in literacy.
+First Grade continues to be a time of exponential growth in literacy.
+Using an Orton-Gillingham approach to reading, students are given a multisensory

-The curriculum builds on addition and subtraction skills, as students work with two-digit numbers and place value.
+The Singapore Math® curriculum builds on addition and subtraction skills, as students work with two-digit numbers and place value.

 The curriculum explores the building blocks of community and how different communities are structured.

-Second-grade students continue to become more independent as readers, exploring their interests through reading, building reading stamina, and applying reading strategies to maintain reading fluency.
+Second Grade students continue to become more independent as readers, exploring their interests through literature, building stamina,

 Students gain increasing mastery with addition and subtraction skills, working with numbers up to 1,000, using mental math strategies, and solving word problems.